-Six Great Bible Verses for Parents
+Six Great Bible Quotes for Parents

 No matter our readiness when we become parents, we remain parents for the rest of our lives.
 Whether our children are infants who need constant care, or independent adults who manage their own lives, good parents feel obligated to offer whatever help they can.
 Parents need continual wisdom and strength.